15 Top Venture Capital Firms Investing in Business Development

 7. G Squared

-G Squared is a Chicago-based venture capital firm that invests in growth-stage companies.
-They support businesses across a wide spectrum, from early venture rounds to post-IPO, and also participate in secondary markets.
+G Squared is a Chicago-based growth-stage venture capital firm that has been investing in dynamic companies since 2011.
+They act as a capital partner for businesses across various stages of their development, from early rounds to the public markets.

-- Investment stages: Seed, early-stage, late-stage venture, post-IPO, and secondary market
+- Investment stages: Seed to post-IPO, including secondary markets

-- Industries of focus: Business Development, Finance, and Financial Services
+- Industries of focus: Business Development, Finance, Financial Services

 - Founded: 2011

-- Notable portfolio companies: Airbnb, Coursera, Instacart, Lyft, and Spotify
+- Notable portfolio companies: Airbnb, Coursera, Instacart, Lyft, Spotify

 You can refer to their website here.